dragon-fire-fly/developer_matcher/README.md

 - **Pagination**

-    - Django's Paginator class is utilised to provide pagination for the Developer Overview and Project Overview pages.
+    - Django's Paginator class is utilised to provide pagination for the Developer Overview, Project Overview and messages pages.
 Both of these pages have a navigation panel at the bottom of the screen showing how many pages are available, the current page (highlighed in pink) and previous and next buttons.
 Users can nagivate using the previous and next buttons as long as a previous or next page is available (for example, the "previous" button will not work if the user is on page 1).
 If one or both of these buttons are unavailable, they will be greyed out as shown below and be will become non-clickable.

 ![screenshot](documentation/features/pagination.png)